Bonnet: Extinct Cavy Breed

-Developed in the late 1990s by renowned judge Ethel McKeown (Nemora Cavies) in Whangārei, the Bonnet was a true New Zealand innovation born from a spontaneous genetic mutation.
+Developed in the late 1990s by cavy judge Ethel McKeown (Nemora Cavies) in Whangārei, the Bonnet was a true New Zealand innovation born from a spontaneous genetic mutation.
 It was a breed defined by 'organised chaos', a complex coat of reverse growth and ruffles that culminated in its signature 'bonnet' of hair over the eyes.

 Essential Bonnet Facts